 The Board of Directors has the following standing committees: an Executive Committee, a Nominating and Corporate Governance Committee, a Compensation Committee, a Finance/Audit Committee, an Environmental, Safety and Health Committee, and a Stock Option Plan Committee.
 From time to time, special committees for a limited purpose and duration may be established.
-Committee member appointments to the standing committees are reevaluated annually and approved by the Board of Directors at its next regularly scheduled meeting that follows the Annual Meeting of Shareholders.
-Information regarding each of the standing committees is as follows:
+Committee member appointments to the standing committees are re-evaluated annually and approved by the Board of Directors at its next regularly scheduled meeting that follows the Annual Meeting of Shareholders.
+Information regarding each of the standing committees follows.

 The Executive Committee has such powers as are delegated by the Board of Directors, which may be exercised while the Board of Directors is not in session, provided such powers are not in conflict with specific powers conferred to other committees or are otherwise contrary to law.
-The Executive Committee did not meet in fiscal 2016 and its members currently consist of Mr. Laurans Mendelson (Committee Chairman), Mr. Mayrhuber, and Dr. Schriesheim.
-Mr. Higginbottom was also a member until he passed away in November 2016.
+The Executive Committee met three times in fiscal 2018 and its members currently consist of Mr. Laurans Mendelson (Committee Chairman), Mr. Henriques and Dr. Schriesheim.
+Mr. Mayrhuber was also a member until he passed away in December 2018.

 The Nominating and Corporate Governance Committee assists the Board of Directors in identifying and recommending to the Board qualified individuals to be nominated as directors; makes recommendations concerning committee membership and appointments; periodically reviews and recommends to the Board of Directors updates to the Company's Corporate Governance Guidelines; assists the Board and the Company in interpreting and applying the Company's Corporate Governance Guidelines and Code of Business Conduct; and oversees the annual evaluation of management and of the Board of Directors.
-The Nominating and Corporate Governance Committee met three times in fiscal 2016 and its members currently consist of Mr. Hildebrandt (Committee Chairman) and Dr. Schriesheim.
-Mr. Higginbottom was Committee Chairman until he passed away in November 2016.
-The Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is "independent" in accordance with the NYSE's listing standards.
+The Nominating and Corporate Governance Committee met three times in fiscal 2018 and its members consist of Mr. Hildebrandt (Committee Chairman) and Dr. Schriesheim.
+The Board of Directors has determined that each member of the Nominating and Corporate Governance Governance with the NYSE's listing standards.